Winston Peters touches down in Tauranga, speech covers Ihumātao, Oranga Tamariki child uplifts

 The event at the Tauranga Yacht Club is being hosted by Clayton Mitchell, NZ First MP based in Tauranga.

-The New Zealand First leader planned to speak on a number of topics, including the economy, the Ihumātao protests, and the Oranga Tamariki uplifts.
+The New Zealand First leader spoke on a number of topics, including the economy, the Ihumātao protests, and the Oranga Tamariki uplifts.

 Peters said the New Zealand economy was performing well, despite economists claiming otherwise, pointing to the 3.9 per cent unemployment rate, an 11-year low.